InserirAquiNome/crypto/0_PGP.md

 ## My PGP OPSEC

 My PGP OPSEC is supported on the previous points but I use on offline machine only for PGP keyring.
-For this I need a large size USB stick memory to install a Linux Live Distro, on it.
-So I will use a 32GB, one.
+For this I need a large size USB stick memory to install a Linux Live Distro on it.
+So I will use a 32GB one.

 I also need media devices to backup my full PGP keyring and also to export the PGP keyring for the online machine: USB memory sticks and SD cards.